CLCStriders/striders/pages/boddington-10.md

 * [Robert Hitchins](https://www.robert-hitchins.co.uk/) – For allowing use of their property entrance for the race finish.

-* The Gloucester Old Spot (https://www.thegloucesteroldspot.co.uk/), Cheltenham – For providing our Race HQ and parking.
+* [The Gloucester Old Spot](https://www.thegloucesteroldspot.co.uk/), Cheltenham – For providing our Race HQ and parking.

 * [Clavell and Hind](https://www.clavellandhind.co.uk/), [Cellar Supplies](http://www.cellarsupplies.co.uk/), [In2Print](http://www.in2print.com/), [Journey Hospitality](https://journey.travel/) and [Phoenix Mechanical Engineers](http://www.phoenixmechanical.co.uk/) for providing parking.